BuildOnViction/docs/docs/general/faq.md

 		`219 Trung Kinh, Yen Hoa, Cau Giay, Hanoi, Vietnam`

 !!! quote "How many people are working on TomoChain team?"
-    We are around 33 people working fulltime.
+    We are nearly 40 people working fulltime.
-	We constantly adapt our hiring process depending on the new projects we get.

 	Check us out on our [main website](https://tomochain.com/about-us/)!